Teuta: War with Rome (229–228 BC)

 In 229 BC, Rome declared war on Illyria and, for the first time, the Roman armies crossed the Adriatic Sea to set foot in the western Balkans.
 An army consisting of approximately 20,000 troops, 200 cavalry units and an entire Roman fleet of 200 ships, led by Gnaeus Fulvius Centumalus and Lucius Postumius Albinus, was sent to conquer Illyria.

-The Roman attack seems to have caught up Teuta by surprise, since she had ordered a large naval expedition involving most of her ships against the Greek colony of Corcyra in the winter of 229.
-When the 200 Roman ships showed up at Corcyra, Teuta's governor Demetrius betrayed her and surrendered the city to the Romans, before turning into their advisor for the remaining time of the war.
+The Roman attack seems to have caught Teuta by surprise, since she had ordered a large naval expedition involving most of her ships against the Greek colony of Corcyra in the winter of 229.
+When the 200 Roman ships arrived at Corcyra, Teuta's governor Demetrius betrayed her and surrendered the city to the Romans, before turning into their advisor for the remaining time of the war.
 At the end of the conflict in 228 BC, the Romans awarded him the position of governor of Pharos and the adjacent coasts.
 In the meantime, the remainder of the Roman army landed further north at Apollonia.
 The combined army and navy proceeded northward together.
 After subduing one town after another, they eventually besieged the capital, Scodra.
 Teuta herself had retreated with a few followers to the fortified and strategically well-placed city of Rhizon, the principal base of the Illyrian fleet.

 According to Polybius, she made a treaty in the early spring of 228 BC by which she consented to pay an annual tribute, to reign over a restricted and narrow region north of Lissus (modern Lezhë), and not to sail beyond Lissus with more than two unarmed ships.
 He also reports that they required her to acknowledge the final authority of Rome.
 According to Cassius Dio, she abdicated later in 227 BC.

 Later life

-Appian mentions that, after the defeat, Teuta sent an embassy to Rome to deliver captives and to apologize for the events that had occurred during her spouse Agron’s reign, but not under hers.
+Appian mentions that, after the defeat, Teuta sent an embassy to Rome to deliver captives and to apologize for the events that had occurred during her spouse Agron's reign, but not under hers.

 Ancient depictions

 Reliability of accounts

 The most detailed account of Teuta's short reign is that of Polybius (c.
 200–118 BC), supplemented by Appian (2nd c.
 AD) and Cassius Dio (c.
 155–235 AD).
 According to scholar Marjeta Šašel Kos, the most objective portrait of Teuta is that of Appian.
 Historian Peter Derow also argues that Appian's version, especially the story of the murder of the ambassadors, is more plausible than that of Polybius.

-Polybius' narrative, written almost one century after the events and generally hostile to Illyrians and their queen alike, was probably inherited from an earlier account written by the Roman historian Quintus Fabius Pictor (fl.
+Polybius's narrative, written almost one century after the events and generally hostile to Illyrians and their queen alike, was probably inherited from an earlier account written by the Roman historian Quintus Fabius Pictor (fl.
 200 BC), a contemporary of Teuta who was strongly biased towards his own nation.
-But if Polybius was ready to accept the negative picture of the existing tradition, as it confirmed his own negative views on women, he was also aware of Fabius' own prejudices and opposed them on some occasions.
+But if Polybius was ready to accept the negative picture of the existing tradition, as it confirmed his own negative views on women, he was also aware of Fabius's own prejudices and opposed them on some occasions.